The Day the Clown Cried: Viewings and footage

-In June 2018, at a public auction of items from the Lewis estate, were an original annotated script, polaroids of exteriors, and an original costume.
+In a December 2018 article for The New York Times, Stone stated that the Library does not have a complete print of the film.
+That same year, a public auction of items from the Lewis estate included an original annotated Clown script, polaroids of exteriors and an original costume.

 In a January 2019 interview with World Over, Lewis's son Chris stated there is no complete negative of the film and that outstanding copyright issues prevented a release.